oracle/python-oracledb/doc/src/user_guide/tuning.rst

   :ref:`optnetfiles`.
 In python-oracledb Thin mode, the SDU size can be passed as a connection or pool creation parameter.
 In both modes it may optionally be set in the connection :ref:`Easy Connect string <easyconnect>` or :ref:`connect descriptor <conndescriptor>`.
+The SDU size that will actually be used is negotiated down to the lower of application-side value and the database network SDU configuration value.

 * Do not commit or rollback unnecessarily.
 Use :attr:`Connection.autocommit` on the last of a sequence of DML statements.

+* Consider using :ref:`concurrent programming <concurrentprogramming>` or :ref:`pipelining <pipelining>`.

-* If Python's Global Interpreter Lock (GIL) is limiting :ref:`concurrent program performance <asyncio>`, then explore using parallel Python processes.
+* If Python's Global Interpreter Lock (GIL) is limiting concurrent program performance, then explore using parallel Python processes.

 .. _tuningfetch: